Rigorous estimation of error thresholds of transversal Clifford logical circuits: Toric codes under tCNOT gate with perfect syndromes

-The major benefit of stat-mech mapping is the ability to leverage the established practice of finite-size scaling (FSS) to determine error thresholds in the infinite code distance limits.
+The major benefit of stat-mech mapping is the ability to leverage the established practice of finite-size scaling (FSS) to determine error thresholds in the infinite-code-distance limit.
 To obtain these thresholds, we need to collapse the magnetization of different system sizes $L=8, 12, 16$ into a unique scaling form~\cite{landau2021}:

 where $\epsilon=\frac{\tilde{p}-\tilde{p}_\text{c}}{\tilde{p}_\text{c}}$ is the rescaled distance from the critical point and $\mathcal{F}$ is some universal scaling function.
 We optimize three parameters $\beta, \nu, \tilde{p}^\text{c}$ to infer the critical error rate $p$ in the thermodynamic limit (infinite code distance).